Scenic Drives for Any Season

 Scenic Spots For A Photo Op

 Venture south of Asheville along the Blue Ridge Parkway toward the waterfalls of Transylvania County.
 Popular spots for photography include Looking Glass Rock, Black Balsam Knob and Graveyard Fields.
 Multiple overlooks line the road providing plenty of options to capture that perfect selfie.

 Go Back In Time

 For the history buff, take a trip west of Asheville and drive through Maggie Valley into Cherokee.
-Traveling down Hwy 19 toward Hwy 441 you’ll find the Wheels Through Time antique car museum, one of the most photographed views in the mountains, Soco Waterfalls and the Museum of the Cherokee Indian.
+Traveling down Hwy 19 toward Hwy 441 you’ll find Dale's Wheels Through Time transportation museum, one of the most photographed views in the mountains, Soco Waterfalls and the Museum of the Cherokee Indian.

 Spend a day exploring the wilder side of Asheville’s culinary scene.
 All along the Blue Ridge Parkway you’ll discover u-pick adventures ranging from blueberry bushes to apple orchards.
 For those in search of savory, the WNC Cheese Trail will have you exploring some of the finest creameries in the region.